ECE Department Highlights

 - ECE senior student Cassidy Aranda attended the Grace Hopper Celebration (GHC) of Women

-of women technologists.
-Cassidy received a Women of Color in Tech Scholarship which
+gathering of women technologists.
+Cassidy received a Women of Color in Tech Scholarship

 - Since summer 2019, ECE junior students found internship at engineering companies and